ayushc121/AndurilGP/vq2/README.md

 ## Known issues

 The −1.12 m vertical bias, above.

-The roll and pitch commands are computed as errors relative to the estimated attitude, but the simulator consumes them as absolute setpoints (type mask 7).
-Yaw is inconsistent with even that — it sends the relative bearing directly, because the gyro-only estimator's absolute yaw has no fixed reference to difference against.
-The gains were tuned empirically around all of this and the aircraft flies, but the inner loop is a P controller in a setpoint's clothing and untangling it would mean re-tuning from scratch.

 Gate selection is "largest red contour".
 With several gates in frame this picks the nearest, which is usually but not always the active one.
 A tracker that maintains identity across frames would be more robust, and the detection